 That being said, a number of studies have highlighted factors that are associated with either greater or lesser risk of Parkinson’s disease.
 For example, smoking and caffeine consumption have been associated with lower rates of Parkinson’s disease, while head injury and pesticide exposure have been associated with higher risk.
 While such studies do not definitively link these factors with Parkinson’s disease one way or another, they highlight areas where further research may guide us to risk-prevention or treatment strategies.

-Our website contains more information on the specific symptoms of Parkinson’s which include:
+Our website contains more information on the specific symptoms of Parkinson’s: